Simply-Sujal/React-Ecommerce/README.md

-# This is the ecommerce-website , used api from fakestoreapi.
+# This is the ecommerce-website using React and Tailwind css.